aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-manipulation/create-onenote-document-formatted-rich-text/_index.md

 ---
-title: Create OneNote Document with Formatted Rich Text in Java
+title: Save OneNote as PDF with Formatted Rich Text in Java
-linktitle: Create OneNote Document with Formatted Rich Text in Java
+linktitle: Save OneNote as PDF with Formatted Rich Text in Java
 second_title: Aspose.Note Java API
-description: Learn how to create richly formatted OneNote documents programmatically in Java using Aspose.Note for Java.
-Follow our step-by-step guide for seamless document automation.
+description: Learn how to save OneNote as PDF with formatted rich text in Java using Aspose.Note for Java.
+Follow our step‑by‑step guide for seamless document automation.
 weight: 11
 url: /java/onenote-document-manipulation/create-onenote-document-formatted-rich-text/
+date: 2025-12-09
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Create OneNote Document with Formatted Rich Text in Java
+# Save OneNote as PDF with Formatted Rich Text in Java

 ## Introduction

-Creating richly formatted OneNote documents programmatically can be a powerful tool for developers looking to automate document generation tasks in Java applications.
-Aspose.Note for Java provides a comprehensive set of features and functionalities to achieve this seamlessly.
-In this tutorial, we will guide you through the process of creating a OneNote document with formatted rich text using Aspose.Note for Java.
+If you need to **save OneNote as PDF** while preserving rich‑text formatting, you’ve come to the right place.
+In this tutorial we’ll walk through creating a OneNote document, applying custom styles, and exporting it directly to PDF using Aspose.Note for Java.
+By the end you’ll have a reusable code snippet that you can drop into any Java project to automate polished OneNote‑to‑PDF conversions.

+## Quick Answers
+- **What does this tutorial teach?** How to create a OneNote document with styled text and save it as a PDF.
+- **Which library is required?** Aspose.Note for Java (downloadable from the official site).
+- **Do I need a license?** A temporary license works for testing; a full license is required for production.
+- **What IDE can I use?** Any Java IDE—IntelliJ IDEA, Eclipse, or NetBeans.
+- **Can I change the output format?** Yes, Aspose.Note supports PDF, HTML, PNG, and more.

+## What is “save onenote as pdf”?
+Saving OneNote as PDF means converting the OneNote page structure—including text, images, and formatting—into a static PDF file that can be viewed on any platform without needing OneNote.

+## Why format rich text java?
+Applying rich‑text formatting (fonts, colors, styles) directly in Java lets you generate documents that look professional and match your brand guidelines without manual editing.

 ## Prerequisites

-Before we begin, ensure you have the following prerequisites set up:

-1. Java Development Kit (JDK): Make sure you have JDK installed on your system.
+1. **Java Development Kit (JDK)** – any recent version (8 or higher).
-2. Aspose.Note for Java JAR: Download and include the Aspose.Note for Java JAR file in your project.
-You can obtain it from the [download link](https://releases.aspose.com/note/java/).
+2. **Aspose.Note for Java JAR** – download it from the [download link](https://releases.aspose.com/note/java/).
-3. Integrated Development Environment (IDE): Use your preferred IDE such as IntelliJ IDEA or Eclipse.
+3. **IDE** – IntelliJ IDEA, Eclipse, or any editor you prefer.

 ## Import Packages